 Phishing Scams and Social Engineering in 2024

 There are still ways, of course, to avoid these scams.
 The obvious one is to directly contact the sender of the phishing email and ask them about its legitimacy.
-But what do you do if a phishing scam is posing as the business’ bank, or a vendor, and asking you to click a legitimate-looking link to maybe reset your password or some other such common excuse?
-You could call, but might typically be met with a waiting queue, or asked to schedule an appointment.
+But what do you do if a phishing scam is posing as the business’s bank or a vendor, asking you to click a legitimate-looking link to maybe reset your password or some other such common excuse?
+You could call, but might typically be met with a waiting queue or asked to schedule an appointment.

-Well, one solution to this issue is having a second, disposable device on hand, and entering the link there to see where it leads.
-Should the link be malicious, the most you have lost is a cheap phone.
-But, of course, such solutions are hardly efficient, and should not be leveraged at a corporate level.
+Well, one solution to this issue is having a second, disposable device on hand, entering the link there to see where it leads.
+Should the link be malicious, the most you have lost is a cheap phone, making it a worthwhile risk.
+But, of course, such solutions are hardly efficient and should not be leveraged at a corporate level for a comprehensive security strategy.
+Instead, companies must invest in advanced security training for employees, along with up-to-date software that can help detect and prevent phishing attempts.

 AI-Assisted Hacking and Password Cracking in 2024